bees-hive/elegant-git/docs/commands.md

 usage: git elegant save-work
 ```

-Saves available changes as a new commit.
-You can choose which modifications
+Saves available modifications as a new commit.
+The command provides full
+control of what modifications should be included by starting an interactive
+commit process.

+The command doesn't allow to add a commit to the default development branch.

-should be added.
-If there are trailing whitespaces, the commit won't be
+If there are trailing whitespaces in the modifications, the commit is rejected.
-performed.

 Approximate commands flow is
 ```bash